Confluence Connector

 After creating the OAuth 2.0 app, you will have the following necessary credentials:

-Basic Authentication uses an account's username and API key for authentication.
-You will need a username and password for this form of authentication.
-It is common practice to create a dedicated service account for this authentication type.
+Basic Authentication uses an account's **Username** and **Password** for authentication.
+It is common practice to create a dedicated service account for Aisera to access your Confluence with this method of authentication.

-Using the desired account, you can also generate an API token which will act as a replacement for the account password.
-Go to id.atlassian.com/manage-profile/security/api-tokens to create an API token.
-To learn more about these tokens, go to the Manage API tokens for your Atlassian account page.
+It is recommend that you generate an API token to act as *a replacement for the account password*.
+Go to [id.atlassian.com/manage-profile/security/api-tokens](https://id.atlassian.com/manage-profile/security/api-tokens) to create an API token.
+To learn more about these tokens, go to the [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) page.

 To create the Confluence integration: